-The separate entity concept is the basic accounting concept that we should always separately record the transactions of a business and its owners.
+The separate entity concept states that we should always separately record the transactions of a business and its owners.
 Otherwise, there is a considerable risk that the transactions of the two will become intermingled.
 For example:

 - An owner cannot remove funds from a business without recording it as either a loan, compensation, or an equity distribution.
 Otherwise, the owner may buy something (such as real estate) and leave it on the books of the business, when in fact the owner is treating it as a personal possession.